top of page

 • In-person, in-office, outdoors, online and telehealth

-• Office: 117 1st Street NE in the Nauton House in Airdrie, 3130 114th Avenue SE in Calgary
+• Office: 117 1st Street NW in the Nauton House in Airdrie, 3130 114th Avenue SE in Calgary

 My Story & Approach

-In therapy, I support people navigating anxiety, emotional regulation challenges, trauma, and life transitions.
-My approach is trauma-informed and integrative, incorporating EMDR, Emotion-Focused Therapy, cognitive and behavioural approaches, attachment-informed therapy, and psychodynamic perspectives.
-I tend to be direct but gentle in my work, and aim to create a space that feels relaxed, collaborative, and human.
-Humour often finds its way into sessions when it helps people feel more comfortable exploring difficult things.
+My background in child and developmental psychology continues to shape how I understand people and their experiences.
+In therapy, I support people navigating anxiety, emotional regulation challenges, trauma, postpartum adjustment, and life transitions.
+My approach is trauma-informed and integrative, drawing from Eye Movement Desensitization and Reprocessing (EMDR), Emotion-Focused Therapy (EFT), Cognitive Behavioural Therapy (CBT), attachment-informed therapy, and psychodynamic perspectives.
+I tend to be direct but gentle, and humour often finds its way into sessions when it helps people feel more comfortable exploring difficult things.

 bottom of page